-Control Objective Detailed Control Activity To ensure that BT people and those that work with BT know and understand that bribery and corruption are not tolerated.
+Key Control Title Control Objective Detailed Control Activity

+Training and Communication To ensure that BT people and those that work with BT know and understand that bribery and corruption are not tolerated.
 All BT people complete Being trusted: Our Code training.

 Targeted training delivered by RCA deployed teams and ABC team to higher risk communities identified by bottom-up risk assessment.

 To ensure that BT people and those that work with BT know, understand, and follow our procedures to prevent bribery and corruption.
 All HRTPs have equivalent ABC policies and training in place to BT's.
 Where they do not have training, they complete BT training.

-Regular drumbeat of ABC communications - communications plan managed by Group Ethics and To ensure that BT people and those that work with BT know and understand that bribery and corruption are not tolerated.
-To ensure that BT people and those that work with BT know, understand, and follow our procedures to prevent bribery and
+Regular drumbeat of ABC communications - communications plan managed by Group Ethics and Compliance.

+Frequency: Continual

-Frequency: Continual HRTP approval and in-life management To ensure that we know who we are doing business with, what they do for us, the risk they pose, and that they are reputable, at on- boarding and in-life.
+HRTP approval and in-life management To ensure that we know who we are doing business with, what they do for us, the risk they pose, and that they are reputable, at onboarding and in-life.
 Individuals within the business units identify any high risk third parties that they want to use and follow the mandated Group Ethics and Compliance HRTP approval and in-life management processes.

+This includes:

+- Risk assessment

+- Due diligence

+- Time bound approval

+- Contract clause

+- In-life checklist - In-life screening

+- -

+Frequency: Continual

-This includes: - Risk assessment - Due diligence - Time bound approval - Contract clause - In-life checklist - In-life screening Frequency: Continual Win New Business ABC Check To identify high ABC risk sales transactions and ensure that they are appropriately reviewed and approved.
-CFU to ensure that only approved ABC HRTP's are used for indirect sales opportunities that are in scope of the ABC HRTP Standard.
+Win New Business ABC Check To identify high ABC risk sales transactions and ensure that they are appropriately reviewed and CFU to ensure that only approved ABC HRTP's are used for indirect sales opportunities that are in scope of the ABC HRTP Standard.

+approved.
 Frequency: Continual